Java8-OnTop/XSWARE-REMAKE/README.md

 ## Credits

-the usual suspects are here, [phobos](https://github.com/Hqrion/Phobos-1.9.0-BUILDABLE-SRC), [gamesense](https://github.com/IUDevman/gamesense-client), some [xulu](https://github.com/Elementars/Xulu-v1.5.2), and other misc stuff. if you want better credit dm me on discord travis#0001
+the usual suspects are here, [phobos](https://github.com/Hqrion/Phobos-1.9.0-BUILDABLE-SRC), [gamesense](https://github.com/IUDevman/gamesense-client), some [xulu](https://github.com/Elementars/Xulu-v1.5.2)

 Also the old gui is using [panel studio](https://github.com/lukflug/PanelStudio/)

+Travis, for Wurst Plus Three, [Wurst+3](https://github.com/TrvsF/wurst-plus-three/)

 ## Why

-Got bored pt.
-3, began work as a project for my friends to pvp, turned into this
+Wurst+3 Hasnt been updated in awhile, so I made a sequel.
+Instead of Wurst+4, I have renamed it after myself, XSS6, naming this XSWARE.
+It's a remake of my old XSWARE client.

 ## How